 \subsection{Zero-Resource Hallucination Strategies}

-The strategies discussed in Section \ref{sec:related_work_strat_mitigation} are resource-intensive.
-In contrast, zero-resource hallucination methods are designed for black-box models and scenarios with limited resources, relying only on model outputs without needing internal access or external data.
-Many of these techniques not only detect hallucinations but also help mitigate them by refining responses based on internal consistency assessments.
+The strategies discussed in Section~\ref{sec:related_work_strat_mitigation} are resource-intensive.
+In contrast, zero-resource hallucination methods are designed for black-box models and scenarios with limited computational capacity, relying solely on model outputs without requiring internal access or external training data.
+Many of these techniques not only detect hallucinations but also mitigate them by refining responses through internal consistency checks.

-One approach is through \textbf{self-consistency techniques}, which compare multiple responses generated by the LLM itself. \cite{manakul2023selfcheckgpt} propose a zero-resource method that generates multiple responses from GPT-3 and compares them to a reference answer to assess factual consistency.
-This method detects and mitigate hallucinations using low-level metrics and outperforms traditional grey-box and black-box methods.
+One common approach involves self-consistency techniques, which compare multiple responses generated by the LLM itself. \citet{manakul2023selfcheckgpt} propose a zero-resource method that samples multiple outputs from GPT-3 and compares them to a reference answer to assess factual consistency.
+This method detects and mitigates hallucinations using low-level statistical metrics and outperforms traditional grey-box and black-box baselines.

-Another approach is \textbf{self-rating techniques}, as proposed by \cite{chen2023hallucination}.
-The authors introduce RelD, a discriminator designed to detect hallucinations in LLM-generated answers.
-RelD is trained by converting a regression task into a binary classification task, aligning with human intuition.
+Another class of methods includes self-rating techniques, as proposed by \citet{chen2023hallucination}.
+The authors introduce RelD, a discriminator designed to detect hallucinations in LLM-generated answers by converting a regression task into a binary classification problem, aligning with human judgment.
 By flagging low-confidence responses, it serves as an indirect mitigation mechanism.
-Experiments across various datasets and models (e.g., BLOOM \citep{workshop2022bloom}) show RelD's effectiveness, validated by both automatic metrics and human-in-the-loop evaluations.
-Similarly, \cite{agrawal2023language} addresses hallucinations in fabricated references using Direct Queries (DQs) and Indirect Queries (IQs) without external resources.
-DQs involve asking the model a binary question multiple times to calculate a probability.
-In contrast, IQs ask about the authors or content of the reference and check for consistency across responses.
-Although primarily designed for detection, these methods can also reduce hallucinations by discarding low-confidence responses.
-Results show that IQs generally perform better than DQs in detecting hallucinations, though performance varies among models like GPT-4, GPT-3, and Llama 2.
+Experiments across several datasets and models (e.g., BLOOM \citep{workshop2022bloom}) demonstrate RelD’s effectiveness, validated through both automated metrics and human evaluations.
+Similarly, \citet{agrawal2023language} address hallucinations in fabricated references using Direct Queries (DQs) and Indirect Queries (IQs) without external resources.
+DQs repeatedly ask binary questions to estimate response probability, whereas IQs query contextual details such as authors or publication content to test internal consistency.
+Although primarily designed for detection, these approaches can also mitigate hallucinations by filtering out low-confidence responses.
+Results show that IQs generally outperform DQs, though effectiveness varies among models such as GPT-4, GPT-3, and Llama-2.